-Thursday, August 31, 2023
+Thursday, January 19, 2023

-• First day of class.

-- Complete the Contact Information survey. - Read the instructions and complete the Student Contract handout (See Handouts page). - Read and mark "How to Really Read This Book" (in the Files section of our Canvas page) - Read and mark The Strange Case of Dr. Jekyll and Mr. Hyde from actual start of novel up to "The Incident at the Window."
-You do not need to read the introductory materials if there are any in your copy.
-(5 points) - Last day to add without signature.
+- First day of class. - Tuesday, January 24, 2023 Read the instructions and complete the Contact Information handout (See Handouts page). - Read the instructions and complete the Student Contract handout (See Handouts page). - Read and mark "How to Really Read This Book" (in Course Materials) - Read and mark The Strange Case of Dr. Jekyll and Mr. Hyde from actual start of novel up to "The Incident at the Window."
+You do not need to read the introductory materials.
+(5 points) - Read the instructions and complete the "Introduce Yourself" assignment (See Assignments page). - Last day to add without faculty signature.